Adapting to climate change

 Adapting to coastal erosion and flooding

 Climate change is raising sea levels, reducing ice cover and changing the frequency and intensity of storms.
-These changes are causing an increase in coastal erosion (degradation of banks, shorelines and coastlines) and coastal flooding (inundation of land along the coast).
+These changes are causing an increase in coastal erosion (degradation or displacement of banks, shorelines and coastlines) and coastal flooding (inundation of land along the coast).

 These phenomena affect the population by threatening the health and safety of residents living near water.
 They also have a negative impact on economic activity in coastal regions and damage road infrastructure.